-Christopher Sprigman Reform(aliz)ing Copyright
+Christopher Sprigman, Reform(aliz)ing Copyright 57 Stan.
+L. Rev. 485

 For most of our history, U.S. copyright law has included a system of procedural mechanisms, referred to collectively as "copyright formalities," that helped to maintain copyright's traditional balance between providing private incentives to authors and preserving a robust stock of public domain works from which future creators could draw.
-From the first copyright statute in 1790, Congress required that authors register their copyrights, give notice (by marking published copies with an indication of copyright status such as the "©" symbol, as well as other information about copyright ownership), and Any who talks about "copyrighting" a work is confused.
+From the first copyright statute in 1790, Congress required that authors register their copyrights, give notice (by marking published copies with an indication of copyright status such as the "©" symbol, as well as other information about copyright ownership), and (perhaps most importantly) renew their rights after a relatively short Any who talks about "copyrighting" a work is confused.
 At best, they are thinking about "registering" the work, which does have several important advantages.
 At worst, they think that unregistered works are not protected by copyright and may freely be copied.
 This is wrong, wrong, totally wrong.
 Correct them.